rcook/beginning-practical-haskell/part03.md

     putStrLn ("z = " ++ show z)
 ```

-Inside `do` notation, Haskell also drops the `in` from let-bindings to clean things even more.
+Inside `do`-notation, Haskell also drops the `in` from let-bindings to clean things even more.

 # Other concepts and syntax